MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Currency revaluation

-Currency revaluation is the process of adjusting the value of assets and liabilities denominated in foreign currencies to reflect current exchange rates which helps maintain accurate financial statements.
+Currency revaluation is the process of adjusting the value of assets and liabilities denominated in foreign currencies to reflect current exchange rates, which helps maintain accurate financial statements.
 Dynamics 365 Finance supports four types of currency revaluations:

 - Accounts payable – for revaluating vendor open transactions
 - Accounts receivable – for revaluating customer open transactions